alexdima/v8-repro/README.md

   * it will directly invoke the benchmark

 ### Measurements
-The first number is the total time, of which, the second number is invoking `'vs/workbench/electron-browser/main'.startup(configuration)` in ms:
+(Measurements done on a MacBook Pro, 2016, 3.3GHz Intel Core i7) The first number is the total time, of which, the second number is invoking `'vs/workbench/electron-browser/main'.startup(configuration)` in ms:
 ```
 > ./run1.sh